Massachusetts Eminent Domain Attorneys

 Eminent Domain & Condemnation Attorneys – Massachusetts

-At Sever Walker Padgitt, our mission is to hold condemners, whether they be state, federal, local, utility, or any other entity vested with the power of eminent domain, accountable to the landowners whose land they are acquiring.
+At Sever Walker Padgitt, our mission is to hold condemners, whether they be state, federal, local, utility, or any other entity vested with the power of eminent domain in Massachusetts, accountable to the landowners whose land they are acquiring.
 Our entire firm is built around serving you, the landowner who is facing eminent domain or condemnation.

 When the government is taking your land, you may be unsure of what the future holds or where to turn for support.
 Don’t go through this confusing time alone—allow the experienced team at Sever Walker Padgitt to help you every step of the way.
 Eminent domain in Massachusetts can be overwhelming, but we’ll ensure you get the compensation and fair treatment you deserve.